-The first day of the first reporting period following the change in business model that results in an entity reclassifying financial assets.

-regular way purchase or sale

-A purchase or sale of a financial asset under a contract whose terms require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned.
+- model that results in an entity reclassifying financial assets. regular way purchase A purchase or sale of a financial asset under a contract whose terms or sale - require delivery of the asset within the time frame established generally by regulation or convention in the marketplace concerned.